 It is difficult to say whether the Chernobyl drama could have been prevented, but we are sure that the emergency on board the nuclear-powered ship could have been avoided.
 At least simply not sending this ship to combat service in the ocean.
 For this there were not only purely organizational, but also political reasons.
 Secretary General Mikhail Gorbachev was just going to Reykjavik for a meeting with Ronald Reagan.

-Generally, during the reign of Mikhail Gorbachev, we lost two nuclear submarines (Komsomolets in 1989), but what happened in 500 miles from Bermuda with K-219 is difficult to explain with logic, except for the logic that started the collapse of the fleet.
-By the way, the first (and last) president of the USSR made a significant "contribution."
+Actually, during the reign of Mikhail Gorbachev, we lost two atomic submarines (in 1989 - Komsomolets), but what happened 500 miles from Bermuda with K-219 is difficult to explain using logic, except that the logic that began collapse fleet.
+To which, incidentally, the first (and last) president of the USSR made his significant "contribution".

 From accident to ... catastrophe